top of page

 Figure (top) Credit: National Weather Service; Figure (bottom left) Credit: RAD, Video (bottom right) Credit: San Bernardino County Public Works

 Slot canyons, bedrock rivers that are deeper than they are wide, are often found in massive sandstones in arid climates with highly variable precipitation (think Arizona and Utah).
 Why are they deep and U-shaped instead of the V-shape seen in hillslopes globally?
-We use field observations and modelling to explain how slot canyons form and why they deep and not wide like normal rivers.
+We compare two nearby canyons in Arizona with different rock types, and find that slot canyons form where vertical erosion is high and sediment input from hillsides is low.
+We suggest that soft, massive rock with few fractures allows rivers to cut deeply without widening the canyon.

 Collaborators: Michael J. Robinson, Maryn A. Sanders (these folks are amazing! check our their awesome research!!!)